apache/cordova-js/README.md

       |  | we do it
       |  |
       |  |-phonegap.js
-      |  | Common phonegap stuff such as callback handling and
+      |  | Common Cordova stuff such as callback handling and
       |  | window/document add/removeEventListener hijacking
       |  |
       |  |-utils.js